 Step 1: Open System Restore

-Type "Create a restore point" in the Windows search bar and open it.
-In the System Properties window, click System Restore.
+To start the process of Windows restore to previous date, type "Create a restore point" in the Windows search bar and open it.

 Step 2: Choose a Restore Point